5 Tips for Running Virtual Strata Council Meetings

 The most important thing is to be patient and prepare in advance.
 Ensure everyone is comfortable with the platform, knows the meeting procedures, and is ready to make the transition.

-Finally, remember that the world of strata, not unlike the rest of the world, is made up of diverse personalities with unique communication styles, you can help communicate with difficult people by staying level-headed and supportive.
+Finally, remember that the world of strata, not unlike the rest of the world, is made up of diverse personalities with unique communication styles.

 [+Bonus Tips] Planning for your AGM/SGM